Australian and Victorian smoking rates for adults and secondary students.

 Among 12 to 15 year olds, 3.0% were current smokers; the smoking rate for males was 2.8% and for females 3.2%.

 Among 16 to 17 year olds, 10.3% were current smokers; the smoking rate for males was 11.6% and for females 8.9%.

 Victorian secondary school students smoking rates

-In 2011, the overall rate of current smoking among Victorian students aged 12 to 17 years was 7.0%, as found in the Victorian secondary school students’ use of licit and illicit substances in 2011 report .
+In 2014, the overall rate of current smoking among Victorian students aged 12 to 17 years was 6%, as found in the report Tobacco, alcohol, over-the-counter and illicit substance use among Victorian secondary school students 2014.

 Among 12 to 15 year olds, 4% were current smokers; the smoking rate for males was 3% and for females 4%.

 Among 16 to 17 year olds, 11% were current smokers; the smoking rate for males was 10% and for females 12%.